AshwinD-coder/AshwinD-coder/README.md

 ## 🧑‍💻 About Me

 - 🔭 Currently working as an **Software Engineer** @ [Citytech Group](https://citytech.global)
-- 🚀 Spearheading greenfield 🌱 & brownfield 🌾 projects in Fintech like a boss
 - 🧩 Clean architecture + Clean code = Cleaner sleep 🛌
 - 🧪 I write tests... because I'm too scared of debugging at 2 AM 😅
 - 🐳 Dockerizing all the things, and yes—CI/CD is my jam!